In this article:

 Does anxiety affect life insurance?

-What policy options are available?
+What policy options are available to those with anxiety?

-• Whole of life insurance - Provides lifelong cover and guarantees a lump sum pay out to your loved ones when you pass away.
-It’s common for whole of life insurance to be used to help cover any inheritance tax bills that might be left to your loved ones and/or providing them with an inheritance to spend as they wish.
-You’ll need to provide medical information (including declaring an anxiety diagnosis) during the application
+• Whole of life insurance – provides lifelong cover, paying out when you pass away (not if you pass away).
+It’s common for whole of life insurance to help cover inheritance tax bills and/or provide loved ones with an inheritance to spend as they wish.
+You’ll need to provide medical information (including your anxiety diagnosis) during the application process.
+Due to offering cover for the rest of your life, it tends to be the most expensive option.

 How much life insurance do you need?